 3. U9 and U10 have a BUILD OUT LINE.
 Offside will start at the build out line.

 4. U12 has no restrictions.
-Any U11 teams requesting to play up in a U12 division must sign the heading disclaimer before the first game.
+Any U11 teams electing to play in a U12 division must sign the heading disclaimer before the first game.
 Punting is allowed for these teams.

 5. U11/U12 combined divisions